What is a California Vehicle Verifier Bond?

 Who Needs a California Vehicle Verifier Bond?

-Vehicle verifiers are responsible for inspecting, recording, documenting, and submitting proof of vehicle identification to the DMV, as required for the purpose of registering or transferring ownerships of a vehicle.
-In order to operate as a vehicle verifier in the state, the individual or company is first required to post a $5,000 bond.
+Vehicle verifiers are responsible for inspecting, recording, documenting, and submitting proof of vehicle identification to the DMV, as required for registering or transferring ownership of a vehicle.
+To operate as a vehicle verifier in the state, the individual or company is first required to post a $5,000 bond.

 Why Do I Need a California Vehicle Verifier Bond?